DHTMLX/scheduler-docs/docs/guides/server-integration.md

 # Server-Side Integration

-The recommended approach of connecting dhtmlxScheduler to a backend is to implement a RESTful API on the server and use the module on the client.
+The recommended approach of connecting dhtmlxScheduler to a backend is to implement a RESTful API on the server and use the DataProcessor module on the client.

 DataProcessor is a built-in module that monitors data changes in Scheduler and sends updates to the REST API in the specified format, allowing easy [integration with server-side platforms](integrations/howtostart-guides.md).
 When using an object data source, DataProcessor can be configured to provide callbacks for data changes, which you can utilize for data binding.